t3knoid/groovarr/docs/SETUP.md

----

-# 🚀 Groovarr Setup Guide
+# 🚀 Groovarr Setup Guide for Linux

 Groovarr is an open‑source playlist manager with an **ASP.NET Core + EF Core backend** and a **React + Vite frontend**.
 This guide walks you through setting up both parts together.